 Because certain filing deadlines are different and extensions are more difficult to obtain, a case designated as a small business case normally proceeds more quickly than other Chapter 11 cases.
 For example, only the debtor may file a plan during the first 180 days of a small business case.
 This “exclusivity period” may be extended by the court, but only to 300 days, and only if the debtor demonstrates by a preponderance of the evidence that the court will confirm a plan within a reasonable period of time.

-New Mexico Financial Law, is an Albuquerque, New Mexico based bankruptcy law firm which provides United States Bankruptcy legal services and advice throughout the state.
+New Mexico Financial and Family Law is an Albuquerque, New Mexico based bankruptcy law firm which provides United States Bankruptcy legal services and advice throughout the state.
 The majority of its clients reside in the Albuquerque, New Mexico, area, i.e., Albuquerque, Bernalillo, Rio Rancho, Los Lunas and Belen.
 But the firm can also represent clients statewide in Hobbs, Las Cruces, Clovis, Farmington and other New Mexico cities.
-Don Harris represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
-Bankruptcy law, as practiced by New Mexico Financial Law, addresses all of a client’s concerns; legal, financial, and emotional.
-Don attempts to settle bankruptcy cases through negotiation.
-If negotiation is unsuccessful then the trial skills of Don and his firm are brought into play.
+The firm represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
+Bankruptcy law, as practiced by New Mexico Financial and Family Law, addresses all of a client’s concerns; legal, financial, and emotional.
+We attempt to settle bankruptcy cases through negotiation.
+If negotiation is unsuccessful then the trial skills of our attorneys at New Mexico Financial and Family Law are brought into play.
 Don Harris is a well-known and respected Albuquerque, New Mexico, lawyer.
-Don Harris not only provides the legal bankruptcy advice and guidance expected of an experienced lawyer, he also works with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.
+New Mexico Financial and Family Law not only provides the legal bankruptcy advice and guidance expected of experienced lawyers, we also works with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.

 The hiring of a lawyer is an important decision that cannot be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.